Where Our Beef Comes From: Local, Trusted, and High-Quality

 Locally Raised in the Northwest

 Most of the beef we source is raised right here in the Northwest — think Utah, Idaho, Montana, Wyoming, etc. These states are known for their open grazing lands, hardworking ranching families, and long traditions of raising cattle the right way.
-Sourcing from these areas allows us to keep things closer to home, reduce unnecessary transportation, and support ranchers right in our region.
+By keeping our beef source regional, we reduce unnecessary transportation, support local ranchers, and keep the source of meat transparent and reliable.

 Processed with Care and Quality